GTonehour/wProjectDesktop/README.md

 WM (GlazeWM, Komorebi, workspacer...) often implement "workspaces", which are sort of a reimplementation of Windows' native Virtual Desktops.

 They're generally not compatible in any way with Windows Virtual Desktop:
-- Komorebi explicitely doesn't try to support compatibility with Windows VD (https://github.com/LGUG2Z/komorebi/issues/15#issuecomment-901605163)
+- Komorebi explicitely doesn't try to support compatibility with Windows VD: https://github.com/LGUG2Z/komorebi/issues/15#issuecomment-901605163
+- GlazeWM makes Tasks View unusable: https://github.com/glzr-io/glazewm/issues/1142

 This have advantages:
 - The WM developers are free to add all the features they want, not limited by the [lack of a proper API for Windows Virtual Desktop](https://devblogs.microsoft.com/oldnewthing/20201123-00/?p=104476).